Xbox Game Pass: Reception

+Criticism

 By the mid-2020s, Game Pass began facing increased criticism from indie developers and journalists.
 Casey Yano, co-founder of Mega Crit (the studio behind Slay the Spire), stated that Game Pass deals "are no longer what they once were", noting that some indie developers had experienced funding cancellations.
 Chris Bourassa, director of Darkest Dungeon, echoed this sentiment, drawing parallels with the evolution of Epic Store exclusivity deals.
 In a post on Twitter, Raphaël Colantonio, co-founder of Arkane Studios, described Game Pass as "an unsustainable model that has been increasingly damaging the industry for a decade, subsidized by [Microsoft's] 'infinite money.
 He further suggested that Game Pass cannot "co-exist with other models, they'll either kill everyone else, or give up".
 Patricia Hernandez, writing for Polygon, compared Game Pass to technology companies such as Uber, Netflix or Spotify, suggesting that it may rely on predatory pricing strategies aimed at establishing a monopoly.

+Game Pass has been criticized for harming traditional game sales, thus hurting revenue for developers.
+Microsoft estimated that Call of Duty: Black Ops 6 being available on Game Pass at launch lead to $300 million in lost sales compared to 2023's title which was not available on Game Pass at launch.
+82% of the Black Ops 6s full price sales came from PlayStation 5 which does not have Game Pass.
+Kotaku estimated that Microsoft would have needed 15 million new subscriptions to Game Pass Ultimate for one month in order to make up for reduced sales revenue.
+Journalist Christopher Dring of The Game Business estimated that "games that are in Game Pass can expect to lose around 80% of its expected premium sales on Xbox", including first party titles such as Senua's Saga: Hellblade II, Indiana Jones and the Great Circle and Starfield.